 On both sides of the beaches, there are several hiking trails that you can explore.

 Flamingo Beach on Renaissance Island

-Flamingo beach is the more famous beach on Renaissance Island, due to the fact that a handful of beautiful flamingos live close by the beach.
-This is the only place where you can see flamingos in Aruba.
-On the right-hand side of the beach you can find private cabanas that you can rent beforehand for more privacy.
-On the left side of the beach and the center are many sunbeds up for grabs.
+On the right-hand side of the beach, you can find private cabanas that you can rent beforehand for more privacy.
+On the left side of the beach and in the center are many beach chairs up for grabs.
 I suggest arriving early to snatch up a great spot.

 Now, this is something very important to know if you arrive at Renaissance Island with children.
 Flamingo beach is an adult-only beach!
 However, there is one hour per day, where your little ones can meet and greet the flamingos: from 09:00 am to 10:00 am.
 Make sure to be respectful of this.

-If you walk all the way toward the ocean on the left side, you will find a nice hammock.
+If you walk toward the ocean on the left side, you will find a nice hammock.
 This is an amazing Instagram-worthy spot.

 The flamingos live on the left side of the beach.
 You can buy some food there (bring coins!) and feed the pink friends.
 If you are lucky, you will meet them at a swim in the ocean.